damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/7. Maintenance/README.md

 ## **How to document the maintenance?**

-*Maintenance instructions can provide the necessary information for makers to maintain the system effectively and, additional information may provide to facilitate the modification of the system.*
+*Maintenance instructions can provide the necessary information to maintain the system effectively and, additional information may provide to facilitate the modification of the system.*

  ### **Maintenance instructions**